Written by Marijn Overvest | Reviewed by Sjoed Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 Operational procurement refers to the procurement of the goods or services that are needed for the daily operation of a business.

-You can optimize your operational procurement by integrating ERP systems and other procurement software.
+Operational procurement can be optimized by integrating ERP systems and other procurement software.

 About the author